What is a Capacitive Sensor?

 Shapes of capacitive sensor

-The variable pole distance capacitive sensor is composed of a fixed pole wrench and a movable pole plate: the movable pole plate is served by the metal plane under test.
+The variable pole distance capacitive sensor is composed of a fixed pole plate and a movable pole plate: the movable pole plate is served by the metal plane under test.
 The distance between the plates of the capacitive sensor changes due to the measured changes.

-variable pole distance capacitive sensor structure
+Variable pole distance capacitive sensor structure

 The change of the electrode plate spacing is not a linear relationship, indicating that there is a principle nonlinear error in this type of capacitive sensor.
 That is, when the range is far less than the initial distance between the two plates, it can be considered a linear relationship.
 Therefore, this type of sensor is generally used to measure small displacement changes.
 However, when the distance between the plates is too small, the flatness of the electrode surface should have an effect on the sensitivity, and at the same time, it is easy to cause capacitor breakdown.
 The distance between the plates cannot be infinitely small.
 The way to improve is to add a piece of mica or plastic film between the plates.

-The relative dielectric constant of mica is 7 times that of air, and its breakdown voltage is not less than l0 to the third power kv/mm, while the breakdown voltage of air is only 3kv/mm.
-Even if the mica sheet is 0.01mm thick, its breakdown voltage is also less than 10kv/mm.
+The relative dielectric constant of mica is approximately 7 times that of air, and its breakdown voltage is not less than 10³ kV/mm, while the breakdown voltage of air is only 3 kV/mm.
+Even if the mica sheet is 0.01mm thick, its breakdown voltage remains at 10 kV/mm.
 Therefore, after the mica sheet is placed, the initial distance between the plates can be greatly reduced.
-As long as the mica sheet is properly selected, a better linear relationship of the rope displacement sensor can be obtained.
-Generally, the initial capacitance of a capacitive sensor is between 20PF and 30pF, the distance between the plates is between 25um and 200um, and the maximum displacement should be greater than 1/10 of the distance.
+As long as the mica sheet is properly selected, a better linear relationship of the displacement sensor can be obtained.
+Generally, the initial capacitance of a capacitive sensor is between 20 pF and 30 pF, the distance between the plates is between 25 μm and 200 μm, and the maximum displacement should be less than 1/10 of the distance.

-In variable area type capacitive sensor, the flat structure is particularly sensitive to the change of the dust distance, and the measurement accuracy is affected.
-The cylindrical structure is nearly not affected by the radial change of the weight plate.
+In variable area type capacitive sensor, the flat structure is particularly sensitive to the change of the plate distance, and the measurement accuracy is affected.
+The cylindrical structure is nearly not affected by the radial change of the plate.
 It has become the most common structure in practical applications.
-The capacitance change of the capacitive sensor proportional to the linear displacement when the edge effect is ignored.
+The capacitance change of the capacitive sensor is proportional to the linear displacement when the edge effect is ignored.

 Variable area type capacitive sensor

-Figure a is a flat-plate linear displacement structure, in which the pole plate 1 can movable, called the moving pole plate.
+Figure a is a flat-plate linear displacement structure, in which the pole plate 1 is movable, called the moving pole plate.
 The polar plate 2 is fixed and is called a fixed polar plate.
-Figure b is a concentric cylindrical deformed area sensor.
+Figure b is a concentric cylindrical variable area sensor.
 The outer cylinder does not move, and the inner cylinder moves linearly up and down within the outer cylinder.
 Figure c is an angular displacement structure.
-When the axis of the polar plate 2 is driven by the object to be measured and rotates by an angular displacement of q degrees, the covering area A of the two polar plates decreases, so the capacitance decreases accordingly.
+When the axis of the polar plate 2 is driven by the object to be measured and rotates by an angular displacement of θ degrees, the covering area A of the two polar plates decreases, so the capacitance decreases accordingly.

-Variable dielectric constant (c) type capacitive sensors are mostly used to measure the thickness and liquid level of dielectrics.
+Variable dielectric constant (ε) type capacitive sensors are mostly used to measure the thickness and liquid level of dielectrics.
 They can also be used to measure the temperature and humidity of dielectric materials according to the change of the dielectric constant of the inter-electrode medium with changes in temperature and humidity.
-If the edge is ignored, the relationship between the capacitance of the single-group flat linear displacement sensor and the linear displacement of the medium is the length and width of the fixed plate and the length of the measured object entering between the two plates.
+If the edge effect is ignored, the relationship between the capacitance of the single-group flat linear displacement sensor and the linear displacement of the medium is determined by the length and width of the fixed plate and the length of the measured object entering between the two plates.

-Ⅳ Advantage
+Ⅳ Advantages

-1) Good temperature stability
+1) Good Temperature Stability

 The capacitance value of the capacitive sensor generally has nothing to do with the electrode material, which is conducive to the selection of materials with a low-temperature coefficient, and because of the extremely small heat generated by itself, the stability is not affected.
 The resistance sensor has a copper loss, which is easy to generate heat and generate zero drift.

-2) Simple structure
+2) Simple Structure

-3) Good dynamic response
+3) Good Dynamic Response

-Capacitive sensors have very little electrostatic energy (about a few 10^(-5)N) due to the electrostatic attraction between the electrode plates.
+Capacitive sensors have very little electrostatic energy (about a few 10⁻⁵N) due to the electrostatic attraction between the electrode plates.
 The movable part can be made very small and thin, so its natural frequency is very high and its dynamic response time is short.
-It can work at a frequency of a few megahertz, especially suitable for dynamic measurement.
+It can work at a frequency of several megahertz, especially suitable for dynamic measurement.
 Because of its small dielectric loss, it can be powered by a higher frequency and the system operates at a higher frequency.
 It can be used to measure high-speed changing parameters.

-4) Non-contact measurement and high sensitivity
+4) Non-contact Measurement and High Sensitivity

 Capacitive sensors can measure the vibration or eccentricity of the rotary shaft, the radial clearance of small ball bearings, etc. through non-contact measurement.
-When non-contact measurement is used, the capacitive sensor has an average effect, which can reduce the influence of the surface roughness of the workpiece on the measurement.
+When non-contact measurement is used, the capacitive sensor has an averaging effect, which can reduce the influence of the surface roughness of the workpiece on the measurement.

-In addition to the above-mentioned advantages, the capacitive sensor also has a very small electrostatic attraction between the electrode plates, and the required input force and input energy are extremely small, so it can measure extremely low pressure, force, and very small acceleration, displacement, etc. It can be made very sensitive with high resolution, which can sense 0.01μm or less displacement.
+In addition to the above-mentioned advantages, the capacitive sensor also has a very small electrostatic attraction between the electrode plates, and the required input force and input energy are extremely small, so it can measure extremely low pressure, force, and very small acceleration, displacement, etc. It can be made very sensitive with high resolution, which can sense 0.01 μm or less displacement.
 Due to its low dielectric loss such as air, the zero residuals generated when connected in a bridge structure using a differential structure are extremely small, thus allowing the circuit to be amplified at high magnification and making the instrument highly sensitive.

 Ⅴ Disadvantages